-Locally, cassava remains the best known source of Vitamin B17.
+* Cassava remains the best known local source of Vitamin B17.

-Tiesa comes a close second.
-It is unfortunate though that most people find ripe tiesa bothersome to eat as it sticks to the roof of the mouth besides the fact that its distinctive ripe smell reminds one of a newborn baby’s poo (soiled diaper?).
+* Tiesa comes a close second.
+Unfortunately, besides the fact that ripe tiesa is bothersome to eat as it sticks to the roof of the mouth, its distinctive ripe smell reminds one of a newborn baby’s poo (soiled diaper?).

-Though sampalok is seasonal here, tamarind from Malaysia are found in some of our fruit stalls and supermarkets all year round.
-I snack on sampalok on an empty stomach, about 2-3 hours after a meal to maximize benefits of its VitB17 content.
+* Tamarind (sampalok), though seasonal here, those from Malaysia are found in our fruit stalls and supermarkets all year round.
+When available, I snack on tamarind on an empty stomach, about 2-3 hours after a meal to maximize benefits of its VitB17 content.

-Young (meaning small) and freshly harvested singkamas makes a sweet and crunchy snack by itself, and really smacking good when dipped, even better marinated, in a concoction of apple cider vinegar, brown sugar, and sea salt, then seasoned with black pepper.
+* Potato bean (singkamas), when young (meaning small) and freshly harvested, makes a sweet and crunchy snack by itself.
+And it’s really smacking good when dipped, even better marinated, in a concoction of apple cider vinegar, coco or brown sugar, and sea salt, then seasoned with black pepper.

 * Black plum (duhat) pulp’s vitamin B17 is not as strong as that of cassava and tiesa, but it’s seed carries more of the vitamin than the flesh.
 One can save the seeds and extend one’s supply of B17 beyond this fruit’s season: Just wash and brush-clean the seeds; allow to air-dry very well; and grind to a powder.